Fees and funding

 The INTERNATIONAL deposit is £2,000.

-- If you receive an offer on or after 1st August 2019, payment is due within one week of receiving the offer.
+- If you receive an offer on or after 1 August 2020, payment is due within 2 days of receiving the offer.

 If you are a current King’s student in receipt of the King's Living Bursary you are not required to pay a deposit to secure your place on the programme.
 Please note, this will not change the total fees payable for your chosen programme.